Skip to content

 Types of EMI Shield Devices

-EMI gaskets made of conductive rubbers or metals can shore up any gaps left between enclosures and equipment.
-Gap sealed enclosures provide more comprehensive protection.
+EMI gaskets of conductive rubbers or metals can shore up gaps between enclosures and equipment.
+Gap-sealed enclosures provide more comprehensive protection.

 EMI Coatings are almost like paint mixed with conductive metals that form a shield.
 Coatings are very flexible because you only need to brush them onto a surface for them to work.
-They also take up no extra space and have no added weight, unlike other shielding options.
+Unlike other shielding options, they also take up no extra space and have no added weight.

 On the downside, it only takes a single scratch to compromise the protection.

 EMI filters block high frequencies while allowing low frequencies to pass through.
-As a rule, they get built into the power sources or switches they're protecting.
+As a rule, they get built into the power sources or switches they protect.

 Because filters don't block all EMI, you can only use them in certain situations.